enricomeloni/academic-kickstart/content/talk/iaml_covid/index.md

   postcode:
   country:
 summary:
-abstract: "
-**Italiano**
+abstract: "The COVID-19 outbreak has stimulated the interest in epidemiological models to predict the course of the epidemic and help planning effective control strategies.
+One of the recent proposals is SIDARTHE, which offers a rich description of the stages on infection.
+The problem of learning the parameters of the model is of crucial importance to understand the evolution of the epidemic, especially to understand the changes due to non-pharmaceuticals interventions such as lockdowns.
+We show a general approach to learning time-variant parameters of epidemiological models from epidemic data using.
+We also show a PyTorch implementation of such approach and the results of the learning process.

+***

 L’epidemia di COVID-19 ha stimolato l’interesse in modelli epidemiologici che possano predire l’andamento dell’epidemia e aiutare a pianificare strategie di controllo efficaci.
 Una delle proposte più recenti è SIDARTHE, un modello che offre una ricca descrizione degli stadi dell’infezione.
 Imparare i parametri del modello ha una cruciale importanza per permetterci di comprendere come l’epidemia si evolve, specialmente per capire i cambiamenti dovuti agli interventi non farmaceutici, come il lockdown.
 Mostriamo un approccio generale all’apprendimento di parametri tempo-varianti dei modelli epidemiologici a partire dai dati epidemici.
-Mostriamo anche un’implementazione in PyTorch di tale approccio e i risultati del processo di apprendimento.
+Mostriamo anche un’implementazione in PyTorch di tale approccio e i risultati del processo di apprendimento."

-***

-**English**

-The COVID-19 outbreak has stimulated the interest in epidemiological models to predict the course of the epidemic and help planning effective control strategies.
-One of the recent proposals is SIDARTHE, which offers a rich description of the stages on infection.
-The problem of learning the parameters of the model is of crucial importance to understand the evolution of the epidemic, especially to understand the changes due to non-pharmaceuticals interventions such as lockdowns.
-We show a general approach to learning time-variant parameters of epidemiological models from epidemic data using.
-We also show a PyTorch implementation of such approach and the results of the learning process."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.